ifd3f/caligula/README.md

 ![Screenshot of the Caligula TUI verifying a disk.](./images/verifying.png)

-**Caligula** is a safe, user-friendly, low-resource TUI for imaging disks.
+**Caligula** is a safe, user-friendly, lightweight TUI for imaging disks.

 **!!!
 Warning !!!** This software is new and experimental.
 If you have problems, please file an issue and I will try to address it!